 West of Cottonwood and northeast of Prescott near Jerome, the Mingus Mountain Loop is a 16.6 mile loop open to mountain biking, ATV riding and off-road motorcycle trails riding.
 The trail follows a long narrow shelf road with views of the Verde Valley.

 To reach the trailhead from Cottonwood, head west on SR89A through Jerome.
 A few miles past Jerome, look for FS104 on the left side of the road.
 Head southeast on FS104 to FS413 (aka Allan Springs Road).
 This could be a nice place to park.
 The loop follows FS413 around Mingus Mountain and heads north to Jerome.

 If you are looking for a nice downhill run, you can head down FS493 into Cottonwood for a 4,300 foot descent!

 Note: A section of FS413 passes through a private inholding owned by Phelps Dodge Mining.
 There is no public easement, but as of July 2006, the mining company was permitting access.

-Overall, Mingus Mountain Loop is the 17th most popular mountain bike trail of all 103 mountain biking rides in Arizona.
-Several of the better mountain bike trails are nearby Mingus Mountain Loop including Bradshaw Mountains, Granite Mountain / Granite Basin, Groom Creek Trail, Mount Union / Yankee Doodle Trail, Thumb Butte and West Spruce Trail.
+Overall, Mingus Mountain Loop is the 18th most popular mountain bike trail of all 103 mountain biking rides in Arizona.
+Several of the better mountain bike trails are nearby Mingus Mountain Loop including Bradshaw Mountains, Granite Mountain / Granite Basin, West Spruce Trail, Groom Creek Trail, Mount Union / Yankee Doodle Trail and Thumb Butte.